mattip/numpyorg-benchmarks/README.md

 # numpyorg-benchmarks
-Benchmarks comaring NumPy to other array libraries and frameworks
+Benchmarks comparing NumPy to other array libraries and frameworks